News

 Science Stories

 It is our mission being accomplished.
-Since 1994, the BIAL Foundation has supported 775 projects, involving more than 1600 researchers from 29 countries.
-There are almost three decades of financial support to Scientific Research Projects oriented towards the neurophysiological and mental study of the human being, in the areas of Psychophysiology and Parapsychology.
+Since 1994, the BIAL Foundation has approved for funding 946 projects, involving around 1900 researchers from 31 countries.
+There are three decades of support to Scientific Research Projects oriented toward the neurophysiological and mental study of the human being, in the areas of Psychophysiology and Parapsychology.

 Discover the stories behind the science.